 - The risk of interactions with other medications you are taking

 Patients should have an active role in their treatment plan for ADHD.
-It is important that you know what type of medication you’re taking and why, the dosage of that medication, and common side effects to watch out for.
-Similarly, you should know what type of therapist to look for and speak with, and have a clear idea of the goals of that therapy.
+It is important that you know what type of medication you’re taking and why, the dosage of that medication, and common side effects.
+Similarly, you should know what type of therapist to look for and have a clear idea of the goals of that therapy.

 Questions to ask your care team about before taking medication for ADHD include: